Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Overview of computing platforms

 \subsection{Measuring power on CTS-1 and Magma}

 Our CTS-1 and Magma systems use rack-level power rectifiers and DC power distribution within the rack.
 As a result, power for this system may be measured at the rack level.
-The system software does not provide any correlation between power and job data, so dedicated runs were performed using whole compute racks in the machine and the power data was collected with the help of system staff.
-The data from these power rectifiers includes switch power and power supply losses within the rack but does not attempt to account for a percentage of the top-level switch power, allowing for a direct comparison against our other systems.
+We performed dedicated runs using whole compute racks from the machine and collected power data with the help of system staff.
+The data from these power rectifiers includes swhich power and power supply losses within the rack but does not attempt to account for a percentage of the top-level switch power, allowing for a direct comparison against our other systems.
 The rectifier power data was collected every minute through the runs in order to determine an energy value for the run.